 - Sleeps 2-4: Class B is the smallest of motorhomes, so you can’t bring the whole family.

-- Front-Wheel Drive: It’s rare to see an all-wheel-drive Class B through some more rugged models offer a 4x4 option.
+- Front-Wheel Drive: It’s rare to see an all-wheel-drive Class B through some more rugged models that offer a 4x4 option.

 - Fuel Efficiency: Class Bs are traditionally the most fuel-efficient motorhome.